-It is certainly not a new thing to use building simulation software to test your building’s performance – but in the pharma industry, focus has often been to optimize only the processes and not the building shape and utilities.
-When building a digital twin of the facility, it is possible to test the effect (and derived effects) of changes to everything from the ventilation system, solar shading, lighting or constructions.
+Using building simulation software to test your pharma facility's performance is not new.
+But the pharma industry tends to focus on processes and not the building's shape and utilities.
+Yet when building a digital twin, it is possible to test the effect of all changes - including ventilation, solar shading, lighting, and construction.

-In a building, it is the need for a comfortable indoor environment that consumes energy.
-Up to 90% of the typical building’s (not pharma) lifecycle carbon emissions occur during the operational phase, mainly as a consequence of the heating, cooling, HVAC, lighting and appliances.
+In a building, we need a comfortable indoor environment.
+But this consumes energy.
+In fact, up to 90% of a typical non-pharma building’s lifecycle carbon emissions are due to heating, cooling, HVAC, lighting, and appliances.

-There is a lot of uncertainty involved in choosing which energy optimization initiatives to implement.
-Which idea is the best?
-How will the different ideas work together?
-How much can you actually save?
-Often, energy savings are calculated in individual excel tools, but when working with complex interconnected systems such as a facility, we need to look at the bigger picture.
+Often, energy savings are calculated using excel documents.
+But when working with complex interconnected systems such as a pharma facility, we need to look at the bigger picture.

-Here is an example: When you change the lighting system in a building to LED, the electrical consumption is reduced significantly – but the derived effects include a lower heat gain and thus a reduced need for cooling and maybe even an increased need for heating in the facility.
-Hence, if you want to optimize a building through multiple initiatives, the total energy savings is not the sum of each of the initiatives, since one initiative may compromise another.
+To take an example, when you change the lighting in a building to LED, electricity consumption is significantly reduced.
+But this also has a knock-on effect for heating and cooling - LED lights emit less heat, so this can reduce the need for cooling or increase the need for more heating.
+Hence, if you want to optimize a building through multiple initiatives, the total energy savings is not the sum of each of the initiatives, since one may compromise another.

 The total energy savings is not the sum of each of the initiatives, since one initiative may compromise another."

 A digital building model is really handy for testing combinations of different ideas to find the best and most economic setup.
 Advanced building simulation software allows you to specify each energy-consuming system in detail and predict the interconnection of these systems.